autism-101/hugo-website/content/english/autism-education.md

 ######################### banner #####################
 banner:
-  title: "Autism Education"
+  title: "Autism Educational Resources"
   image: "images/education.jpg"
-  imagealt: "A woman is shown reading while sitting on a large stack of books." content : "I have gathered some great resources for you to learn more about autism directly from other autistic people."
+  imagealt: "A woman is shown reading while sitting on a large stack of books." content : "I have gathered some great educational resources for you to learn more about autism directly from other autistic people."
   button:
     enable : true
     label : "Goodreads Lists"